dragostemelie/jango-player/Readme.md

 To start the project on android:

+- add globally `eas-cli`, `expo-cli`
 - install the `jango-player-development-env.apk` from build folder on your emulator
-- add globally `eas-cli`, `expo-cli`
 - add `node_modules\` to the project
-- start with `yarn start`
+- start with `yarn dev`
-- when asked on your emulator how to open this project, select `Development Build`

 To run the app on android: